The impact of large-scale galaxy clustering on the variance of the Hellings-Downs correlation: numerical results: Basic concepts related to the Hellings and Downs correlation

 The standard variance of the HD correlation computed in Refs.~\cite{Allen:2022bjz, Allen:2022dzg, Allen:2022ksj, Romano:2023zhb, Allen:2024rqk} is evaluated assuming a fixed, isotropic realization of the distribution of sources, i.e.~neglecting the stochastic nature of the source distribution.
 It is related to the 4-point function of the strain averaged over all GW realizations.
 We refer to this variance as \emph{standard variance}.
 It describes how the signal can differ from the HD curve due to the fact that we observe only one realization of the GW strain.
 In contrast, in Ref.~\cite{Grimm:2024lfj}, we also accounted for the stochasticity in the source distribution.
 We refer to the resulting variance as \emph{clustering variance}.
 It describes how the signal can differ from the HD curve due to the fact that we observe only one realization of the density field.

 In Eq.~\eqref{Eq:rho_ab}, the signal is computed for a single pair of pulsars $a$ and $b$.
 In practice however, one can average over all pairs of pulsars in the array that share the same angular separation $\gamma$.
 This reduces the variance, since anisotropies in the GW signal affect different pulsar pairs (in different directions) differently.
 Averaging over many pairs therefore erases part of the anisotropies.
-The reduction of the variance depends on the number of pulsar pairs per angular separation $\gamma$.
-The limiting case, corresponding to a continuous (infinite) distribution of pulsars, provides a lower bound to the variance.
-We call these variances \emph{irreducible standard variance} and \emph{irreducible clustering variance}.
+The reduction of the variance depends on the number of pulsar pairs per angular separation $\gamma$.\footnote{Investigations of the standard variance for various finite sets of pulsar pairs have been performed in Ref.~\cite{Allen:2022ksj}.
+In particular, Fig.~9 therein shows that, for 88 pulsars corresponding to the specifications of the International Pulsar Timing Array~\cite{NANOGrav:2023gor, Reardon:2023gzh, EPTA:2023sfo, Xu:2023wog}, the variance is already considerably reduced compared to the case of only one pair per angular separation.
+Future data sets, containing an even larger number of pulsars, will approach the pulsar-averaged limit (with an infinite set of pulsars) even more.
+We stress again that this limit can be further reduced with a proper frequency weighting, as recently shown in Ref.~\cite{Pitrou:2024scp}. } The limiting case, corresponding to a continuous (infinite) distribution of pulsars, provides a lower bound to the variance.
+We call these variances \emph{pulsar-averaged standard variance} and \emph{pulsar-averaged clustering variance}.
 A summary of the different contributions to the variance of the HD correlation is presented in Table~\ref{TableBig}.
 In the main part of this work, we show the computation of the clustering variance in the case of a single pulsar pair per angular separation $\gamma$ (which provides an upper bound).
-Results for the irreducible variance, obtained by averaging over a continuous, infinite number of pulsars, will be derived and presented in Appendix \ref{App:Shot_pulsar_variance}.
+Results for the pulsar-averaged variance, obtained by averaging over a continuous, infinite number of pulsars, will be derived and presented in Appendix \ref{App:Shot_pulsar_variance}.

 Finally, we note that in principle, an additional shot noise contribution arises from the fact that the signal is due to a discrete number of GW sources (see, e.g., Ref.~\cite{Jenkins:2019nks}).
 This contribution accounts for the fact that even if the distribution of matter would be homogeneously distributed, the number of discrete sources tracing this homogeneous background is not perfectly homogeneous, but it follows a Poisson distribution around the mean.
 This also impacts the PTA signal, see Ref.~\cite{Allen:2024mtn}, but is not subject of this work.
 Here, we focus on the galaxy clustering contribution, which constitutes an intrinsic source of anisotropy independent of shot noise.